Evaluating GPT-4 at Grading Handwritten Solutions in Math Exams: Experimental Setup

 \section{Experimental Setup}

 Using an IRB-approved process, we collect a dataset of real handwritten final exam responses from a single semester of a probability theory course at a university in the United States.
 We emailed students from the course asking permission to use their exam responses for research; we use exams from the 18 students who gave consent.
 We did not collect any demographic information from students.
-The exam contains 5 questions, each with 3 independent sub-parts, covering the topics of probability estimates, game theory, Markov chains, Bayes nets, and parameter estimation.
-Each question part also has a rubric that gives credit for partially correct solutions.
-Students in our sample scored 89.88\% on average.
+The 120-minute exam contains 5 questions, each with 3 independent sub-parts, covering the topics of probability estimates, game theory, Markov chains, Bayes nets, and parameter estimation.
+Each question was scored by a single grader using rubrics they wrote to assign credit for partially correct solutions.
+Student written exam responses contained text, mathematical formulas, and diagrams, all critical to understanding their solutions.
+Students in our sample scored 89.88\% on the exam on average, with many points from partial credit on incorrect answers.

 We use OpenAI’s recent GPT-4o model to assign scores to student responses.
 We prompt the model to grade one question at a time, providing a scanned image of the corresponding page from the student’s exam and telling the model how many points each part is worth.
 We experiment with 3 different prompt types: i) no context \textbf{(N)}, where the model only sees the student response, ii) correct answer \textbf{(C)}, where the model sees the student response and the correct answer for each question part, and iii) correct answer and rubric \textbf{(CR)}, where the model sees the student response, the correct answer, and the rubric for each question part.
 We measure how well GPT-4o can score student responses, which we refer to as alignment, by comparing its predicted scores to the ground truth scores assigned by course graders.
 We examine scores at the question level, resulting in 18 $\times$ 5 = 90 samples, and normalize scores between 0 and 1 based on the total points per question.
 We then compute the mean absolute error \textbf{(MAE)}, root mean squared error \textbf{(RMSE)}, accuracy \textbf{(Acc.)}, and Pearson’s correlation coefficient \textbf{(Corr.)} between predicted and ground truth question scores.
 We also show the average score assigned by graders \textbf{(Score G.)} and by the model \textbf{(Score M.)}.